Countries affected by Russia's latest diplomat expulsions

 According to their officials and state broadcasters, Germany and Poland would be sending home four diplomats each, the Czech Republic and Lithuania three each, and Italy, Spain, Albania and Denmark would all have two expelled.

 Latvia, Estonia, Croatia, Sweden, Romania, Ireland, Norway and Finland must each withdraw one diplomat.
-France was also expected to have to send home four diplomats, but it was yet to be officially confirmed.
+France was told it would have to send home four diplomats.

 OTHER COUNTRIES